confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     - IAM Policy configured for bucket access
         - AWS: Follow the directions outlined in [IAM Policy for S3](https://docs.confluent.io/cloud/current/connectors/cc-s3-sink.html#cc-s3-bucket-policy)
         - GCP:  Your GCP service account role must have permission to create new objects in the GCS bucket.
 For example, the Storage Admin role can be selected for this purpose.
 If you are concerned about security and do not want to use the Storage Admin role, only use the storage.objects.get and storage.objects.create roles.
-Also, note that the Storage Object Admin
+Also, note that the Storage Object Admin role does not work for this purpose.

 1. Clone Confluent's Commercial SE workshop repository to your machine to access useful files.
     > **Note:** This repository contains **all** of the workshops and workshop series Confluent's Commercial SE team has created.
 Be sure to navigate to the correct sub-folder to use the right content.